beaker-project/beaker/documentation/admin-guide/distro-import.rst

 more specific jobs that you might find useful.

 .. note:: The ``updateDistro`` script assumes that the Beaker client is correctly configured on the lab controller.
-See `Installing and configuring the client
-   <../user-guide/bkr-client.html#installing-and-configuring-the-client>`_.
+See :ref:`installing-bkr-client`.

 Generating a PXE menu
 ---------------------